moysklad/api-remap-1.2-doc-in/source/includes/documents/_move.md

 ### Transfer pattern based on Internal Order

-Request for a pre-filled transfer template based on an Internal Order.
+Request for a pre-filled transfer template based on an Internal Order or a Sales Order.
 The response to the request will return a pre-filled Transfer template, which can then be used to create a new Transfer using a POST request.

-> Sample request for a transfer template based on an internal order.
+> Sample request for a transfer template based on an Internal Order.

 ```shell
    curl -X PUT"https://api.kladana.com/api/remap/1.2/entity/move/new"